software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 When we implement a new feature for the application we need to make sure that it works as intended.
 That is, we _test_ the implementation of a feature against the requirements.
 During the development of a feature we are constantly performing _manual testing_ for the implementation, meaning that we use the application ourselfs and see that we can perform certain actions successfully.

 Manual testing is important, but we can't perform it _at scale_.
 When our application becomes more complex, each change to code can potentially break any part of the application.
+This type of bug where a feature that has worked before stops working is referred to as [regression](https://en.wikipedia.org/wiki/Software_regression).

-Testing each feature manually after each change to code would be tome time-consuming.
+Testing each feature manually after each code change to spot regression bugs is too time-consuming.
 That's why we implement _automated tests_: programs that test our code.
 We can usually execute hundreds of automated tests within just a minute.
 Martin Fowler explains the purpose of different kind of automated tests and their pros and cons in his article [TestPyramid](https://martinfowler.com/bliki/TestPyramid.html).

 ![TestPyramid](/assets/test-pyramid.png)